vmware/pmd/README.md

 #### Configuration
 ----

-Configuration file `photon-mgmt.toml` located in `/etc/photon-mgmt/` directory to manage the configuration.
+Configuration file `mgmt.toml` located in `/etc/photon-mgmt/` directory to manage the configuration.

 The `[System]` section takes following Keys: